Experience a sustainable summer holiday in Switzerland - Discover Valais

 Summer holiday in Switzerland

-Summer beckons and you want to go out.
+Summer beckons and you want to explore.
 Preferably to a place you don’t know yet, with fantastic views and preferably also a bit sustainable.
 If this sounds like music to your ears, we’d like to introduce you to some sustainable destinations in Switzerland in the Valais area to spend your summer vacation.

 Admittedly, Switzerland is already a very “green” destination if we look at the excellent public transport, their nature conservation and sense of innovation.
 The Swiss call it “Swisstainable”.
 But some destinations in the country are still more sustainable than others.
 Whether you live very consciously yourself or not, these destinations are worth exploring for anyone who loves nature and mountain landscapes.
 In addition to the sustainable aspect, of course, it is also nice to know that these places are not yet full of tourists.